apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // Pass the serialized configuration for this policyGroup to core. string config = 5;

+  // Additional configuration key/value pairs for configuration not related to the policyGroup. map<string, string> extraConfig = 6;
 }

 // Upon success, scheduler returns RegisterResourceManagerResponse to RM, otherwise RM receives exception.